hasura/hasura-v2-demo-heterogeneous/README.md

 [Step 2](https://github.com/user-attachments/assets/9b2c7c46-d7e3-41ef-aa81-c39f77feaabc)

 -   **What did this do?:** This step used Hasura Console to edit the Hasura metadata in order to add the `mongo` database (also a Docker Compose service) as a data source.
 As discussed above, it also sampled the mongo collections in order to track its collections with suitable Logical Models.
+Finally, it set up relationships between the Logical Models for this data source.

+<a id="org8627af4"></a>

+## Step 4:  Add the Remote Schemas.

+Use Hasura Console at <http://localhost:8083> (or your own port) as illustrated here to add Remote Schemas to the other two Hasura instances.

+The *internal* Docker endpoint for `hasura1` (PostgreSQL) is: `http://hasura1:8080/v1/graphql`.

+The *internal* Docker endpoint for `hasura2` (MongoDB) is: `http://hasura2:8080/v1/graphql`.

+Step 3

+-   **What did this do?:** This step used Hasura Console to edit the Hasura metadata in order to add the two other Hasura sub-graph instances `hasura1` (PostgreSQL) and `hasura2` (MongoDB) as Remote Schemas.
+This establishes this third Hasura instance as a super-graph gateway.

-<a id="orgd93b798"></a>
+<a id="org4d19091"></a>

-## Step 3:  Add relationships.
+## Step 5:  Add Remote Relationships.

-Use Hasura Console as illustrated here to add relationships between MongoDB collections and PostgreSQL tables.
+Use Hasura Console at <http://localhost:8003> (or your own port) as illustrated here to add Remote Relationships between `hasura1` (PostgreSQL) and `hasura2` (MongoDB) collections.

 [Step 3](https://github.com/user-attachments/assets/c514385b-5641-41d7-aa1f-080688657943)

--   **What did this do?:** This step used Hasura Console to edit the Hasura metadata in order to establish relationships between tracked MongoDB collections and tracked PostgreSQL tables.
+-   **What did this do?:** This step used Hasura Console to edit the Hasura metadata in order to establish Remote Relationships between tracked MongoDB collections and tracked PostgreSQL tables in the two sub-graph Hasura instances.
 This is the crucial step that links data between different data sources.

-<a id="org9c90be9"></a>
+<a id="org4ea19a9"></a>

-## Step 4:  Try a sample query.
+## Step 6:  Try a sample query.

 Use Hasura Console as illustrated here to try a sample GraphQL query that traverses both data source, `postgres` and `mongo`, via the relationships that were established earlier.